-Adequate mechanisms for motivating teachers are a way for school systems to signal their seriousness in achieving education goals, make the teaching career attractive to competent individuals, and reward good performance while ensuring accountability.
+Adequate mechanisms to motivate teachers are a way for school systems to signal their seriousness in achieving education goals, make the teaching career attractive to competent individuals, and reward good performance while ensuring accountability.

-SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) linking career opportunities to teachers' performance; (2) having mechanisms to hold teachers accountable; (3) linking teacher compensation to performance.
+SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) linking career opportunities to teachers' performance; (2) having mechanisms to hold teachers accountable; and (3) linking teacher compensation to performance.

-- (1) Official policies link teacher promotion opportunities in Côte d'Ivoire to teacher performance evaluations, and open-ended appointments are informed by performance history.
-There is a mandatory probation period of six to 12 months for teachers before they are granted open-ended appointments, and official policy stipulates that performance on the job factors into whether teachers receive this type of appointment. - (2) There are few mechanisms in place to hold teachers in Côte d'Ivoire accountable.
+(1) There are official policies that link teacher promotion opportunities in Guinea Bissau to teacher performance evaluations.
+Open-ended appointments are informed by performance history.
+There is a mandatory probation period of three to six months for teachers before they are granted open-ended appointments, and official policy stipulates that performance on the job factors into whether teachers receive this type of appointment.

+(2) There are few mechanisms in place to hold teachers accountable, particularly primary education teachers.
 Requiring teachers to meet some standards to remain in the teaching profession can facilitate the removal of ineffective teachers.
 One minimum standard is consistent teacher attendance.
-Research in both developed and developing countries indicates that teacher absenteeism can reach high levels, worsening student outcomes (Chaudhury et al. 2005; Herrmann & Rockoff 2009; Miller, Murnane & Willett 2008; Rogers & Vegas 2009).
+Research in both developed and developing countries indicates that teacher absenteeism can reach high levels, negatively impacting student performance (Chaudhury et al. 2005; Herrmann & Rockoff 2009; Miller, Murnane & Willett 2008; Rogers & Vegas 2009).
 Education systems can encourage teacher attendance by taking it into account in teacher evaluations, providing teachers with incentives to be present in school, and dismissing teachers if they are consistently absent.
-In Côte d'Ivoire, policy specifies that teachers can be dismissed for absenteeism and misconduct.
-At present, primary and secondary education teachers are not required to participate in professional development activities, but teachers are required to participate in annual external performance reviews.
+In Guinea Bissau, policy stipulates that teachers can be dismissed for absenteeism and misconduct.
+At present, primary education teachers are not required to participate in professional development activities or performance evaluations as a requirement for remaining in the profession, but secondary school teachers are required to participate in both.

-(3) In Côte d'Ivoire, teacher compensation is officially linked to performance as assessed through external performance evaluations.
-Performance reviews in Côte d'Ivoire carry salary implications, but high-performing teachers do not receive monetary bonuses for good individual performance.
-Linking either longer-term compensation or shorter-term bonuses to teacher performance can be one way to improve teacher performance, if the system has in place an adequate system of performance evaluation.
+(3) In Guinea Bissau, teacher compensation is not officially linked to performance.
+Performance reviews in Guinea Bissau do not carry salary implications, and high-performing teachers do not receive monetary bonuses for good individual performance.
+Providing monetary bonuses for good teacher performance is potentially one way to improve teacher performance, but both require an adequate system of performance evaluation.